TITLE 10 PUBLIC SAFETY AND LAW ENFORCEMENT

 (3) All petitions received by the director shall remain on file in the office of the board and subject to public inspection.

 (1) The board may alter and amend these regulations from time to time as it deems necessary.
 Alteration or amendment of these regulations may be accomplished by a majority vote of the board after a public hearing for which notice of not less than 30 days has been posted to the board’s website and at least one newspaper of general circulation, and provided to any interested parties who have submitted a written request for such notice.
-Changes to the regulations shall comply with requirements under the State Rules Act.
+The notice shall also state where interested persons may secure copies of any proposed regulations.
+Changes to the regulations shall comply with requirements under the State Rules Act, Chapter 14, Article 4 NMSA 1978.

 10.29.1.9 OPEN MEETINGS ACT REQUIREMENTS: